fmr-sesc/FMRCompanion_C/BLANK_README.md

 │── main.py  # Main Script
 │── /tools   # Add all self developed classes to run with main here │   │── __init__.py
-│   │── logger.py  # Contains the Logger class used to write csv
-│   │── uavtracker.py  # Contains the UAVTracker class used to handle communication with flightcontroller over mavlink │── /threads   # Add all sensors/external hardware here │   │── __init__.py
+│   │── logger.py  # Contains the Logger class used to write csv to USB Stick │   │── uavtracker.py  # Contains the UAVTracker class used to handle communication with flightcontroller over mavlink │── /threads   # Contains all functions initialised as threads in the main script (except mavlink handling) │   │── __init__.py
 │   │── sensorReadout.py # Function used in thread to handle all features involving attached sensorReadout │── /peripherals   # Add all sensors/external hardware here